 Just as in low-dimensional dynamical systems theory, the importance of these invariant solutions stems from the organization they impose on the state space dynamics.
 In particular, dynamics in the neighborhood of (relative) equilibria and periodic orbits is governed to leading order by the linearization about these solutions, and the eigenvalues of the linearized dynamics reveal the local character of the state space flow and the dimensionality of each solution's unstable manifold.
 For shear flows at moderate Reynolds numbers and in closed or small periodic domains, most known invariant solutions have a positive but remarkably small number of unstable eigenvalues, and correspondingly low-dimensional unstable manifolds.
-For example, the equilibrium solution of plane Couette flow developed by Nagata, Busse, Clever, and Waleffe (hereafter termed the NBCW equilibrium) has a single unstable eigenvalue (Wang et al. (2007), and the periodic orbit solutions of Viswanath (2007) have between 1 and 11 unstable eigenvalues.
+For example, the equilibrium solution of plane Couette flow developed by Nagata, Busse, Clever, and Waleffe (hereafter termed the NBCW equilibrium) has a single unstable eigenvalue (Wang et al. 2007), and the periodic orbit solutions of Viswanath (2007) have between 1 and 11 unstable eigenvalues.
 This low dimensionality of instability is a crucially important result.
-It suggests, as long suspected, that moderate-Reynolds flows are inherently low-dimensional -at least for small confined domains.
-It further suggests that the temporal dynamics of such flows results from a relatively low-dimensional, chaotic but deterministic walk between the flow's unstable invariant solutions, along the low-dimensional network of their unstable manifolds (Gibson et al. (2008)).
-Moreover, the coherent structures often observed in such flows can be understood as resulting from close passes to these unstable invariant solutions, at which the Navier-Stokes equations balance exactly -an idea well-expressed by Waleffe's term "exact coherent structures" (Waleffe (2001)).
+It suggests, as long suspected. that moderate-Reynolds flows are inherently low-dimensional, at least for small confined domains.
+It further suggests that the temporal dynamics of such flows results from a relatively low-dimensional, chaotic but deterministic walk between the flow's unstable invariant solutions, along the low-dimensional network of their unstable manifolds (Gibson et al. 2008).
+Moreover, the coherent structures often observed in such flows can be understood as resulting from close passes to these unstable invariant solutions, on which the Navier-Stokes equations balance exactly.
+Waleffe's term "exact coherent structures" expresses this idea well (Waleffe 2001), and from here on we use that term and "invariant solutions" interchangeably.
 Indeed, a key feature of the NBCW invariant solution is that it captures structure commonly observed in shear flows in the form of wavy rolls that support alternating streaks of high and low streamwise velocity (see § 2.2 for further discussion).
 We refer the reader to the Kawahara et al. (2012) review article for an excellent overview of research in this area.